top of page

 Collagen

-Collagen is the most abundant protein in the body, forming the structure of skin, hair, nails, joints and connective tissues.
+Collagen supplementation has become ubiquitous in wellness spaces, often with large promises about skin, joints and gut.
+It is the most abundant protein in the body, forming the structure of skin, hair, nails, joints and connective tissues.
 As we age, natural collagen production naturally slows, which is why supplements have become so popular.

 Collagen powders and capsules provide amino acids that the body can use for repair and maintenance, but they do not replace the complex collagen-building processes that rely on diet, sleep and overall wellbeing.
 For some people, supplementation can offer gentle support - especially when paired with a nutrient-rich, varied diet.